dedalus94/azure-database-migration224/README.md

   - Provisioned a SQL Database on Azure.

 * Database Migration to Azure:
+  - Downloaded Data Studio and the following extensions: Azure SQL Migration and SQL Server schema compare
   - Utilized Data Studio to migrate the on-premises database to Azure.